plutzilla/plutzilla.github.io/_posts/2015/2015-11-29-raspberry-pi-monitoring-screens.md

 ### Configuring chromium

- > 2016-03-23 note: the latest version of Chromium in the repository is 22.
+ > **2016-03-23 note:** the latest version of Chromium in the repository is 22.
 For some web applications (i.e. Kibana 4) this version is too old.
-Consider using other up-to-date web browser (i.e. Firefox).
+Consider using other up-to-date web browser (i.e. Firefox) or build Chromium from source or use alternate repository.

 #### Running chromium